Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Brains.md

       number of possible discrete values for each action branch.
     * `Action Descriptions` - A list of strings used to name the available actions for the Brain.

-* `Type of Brain` - Describes how the Brain will decide actions.
-  * `External` - Actions are decided by an external process, such as the PPO training process.
-  * `Internal` - Actions are decided using internal TensorFlowSharp model.
-  * `Player` - Actions are decided using keyboard input mappings.
-  * `Heuristic` - Actions are decided using a custom `Decision` script, which must be attached to the Brain game object.
+The other properties of the brain depend on the type of Brain you are using.

 ## Using the Broadcast Feature

-The Player, Heuristic and Internal Brains have been updated to support broadcast.
+The Player, Heuristic and Internal Brains can support broadcast to an external process.
 The broadcast feature allows you to collect data from your Agents using a Python program without controlling them.

 ### How to use: Unity

-To turn it on in Unity, simply check the `Broadcast` box as shown bellow:
+To turn it on in Unity, Drag the Brain into the Academy's training hub but leave the `Train` checkbox unchecked.
+This will expose the Brain's data without letting the external process control it.

 ![Broadcast](images/broadcast.png)